 - Smartphone and tablet apps for full banking needs

-- Full financial services, including loans, investments, insurance, and other products
+- Full financial services, including loans, investments, insurance and other products

-From there, we went based on their features, size, accessibility, and dedication to the military mission.
-This last one is important.
-While many large, commercial banks have military departments, they often don’t have the same understanding of military members’ needs as some of the financial institutions that are dedicated almost entirely to serving our military and their families.
+From there, we went based on their features, size, accessibility and dedication to the military mission.
+While many large, commercial banks have military departments, they often don’t have the same understanding of service members’ needs as some of the financial institutions dedicated almost entirely to serving service members and their families.

 Top Military Financial Institutions